Exploring the Thames & Severn Canal

 - Route 5: Siddington to Eisey (10.8km / 6.7 miles)

-Each route description outlines what the visitor might expect to see, and suggests places to park a car, where designated parking exists.
+Each route is described below and outlines what the visitor might expect to see.
+It also suggests places to park a car, where designated parking exists.

 Route 1: Wallbridge, Stroud to Sapperton Tunnel, Daneway (12km / 7.5 miles)